 Rear-facing child car seats: the cons

-Which? has been testing child car seats for many years, and we support parents keeping their children rear-facing for longer.
+Which? has been testing child car seats for fifty years, and we support parents keeping their children facing to the rear for longer.
 However, we know there are some drawbacks to extended rear-facing seats, so we explore these in detail.

 Best buy child car seats - find out which car seats we recommend